jjl10/prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] additional settings screen where custom tip percentages can be inputted by user and lead to changes in the Tip Calculator home screen.

 ## Video Walkthrough